-Prior to 2016, Florida had gone a record ten years without a hurricane making landfall that is until Hurricane Hermine hit Apalachee Bay in the Panhandle.
+Prior to 2016, Florida had gone a record ten years without a hurricane making landfall that is until Hurricane Hermine hit Apalachee Bay in the Panhandle in September.

-With the formation of Ophelia, there have now been 10 hurricanes in a row, the first time this has happened since 1893, over 100 years ago.
-2017 is proving to be the third most active hurricane season on record, after 1933 and 2005.
+With the formation of Ophelia, there were 10 hurricanes in a row, the first time this has happened since 1893, over 100 years ago.
+2017 proved to be the third most active hurricane season on record, after 1933 and 2005.

 Hurricane predictions for 2017